Is Love at First Sight Possible?

 Arguments against love at first sight

-“If you believe in love at first sight, you will never stop looking.”
-Closer (2004; directed by Mike Nichols)
+“If you believe in love at first sight, you will never stop looking.” —Closer (2004 movie directed by Mike Nichols)

 The fact that love at first sight may be based upon unreliable information does not mean that it is not an instance of intense love.
 Research indicates that romantic love is often based upon idealization and positive illusions, and this is also true concerning love that lasts many years.
 This is also the case concerning other emotions.
 For instance, jealousy is often based upon incorrect beliefs about the partner's activities.
 The limited focus of emotions often leads people to hold distorted emotional beliefs.